 United States Department of Justice

 Finkelhor, David; Turner, Heather; Ormrod, Richard; Hamby, Sherry L.; and Kracke, Kristen, "Children’s Exposure to Violence: A Comprehensive National Survey."
 (2009).
-Crimes Against Children Research Center.
+National Survey of Children’s Exposure to Violence.
 24.